mnlipp/jdrupes-mdoclet/mdoclet/overview.md

 Specify the Doclet on JavaDoc's command line:

 ```
-javadoc -doclet org.jdrupes.mdoclet.MDoclet -docletpath /path/to/org.jdrupes.mdoclet.jar
+javadoc -doclet org.jdrupes.mdoclet.MDoclet -docletpath /path/to/org.jdrupes.mdoclet.jar:another.jar
 ```

-A prebuilt version can be downloaded from ...
-(use the JAR with the suffix "-all" for a JAR file that includes all dependencies).
+A prebuilt version can be downloaded from Maven Central (use the JAR with the suffix "-all" for a JAR file that includes all dependencies).

 `--markdown-processor`